GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### An interactive debugger is an outstanding example of what is not needed - it encourages trial-and-error hacking rather than systematic design, and also hides marginal people barely qualified for precision programming.
+> ### I would make a strong case that programming languages have not improved qualitatively in the last 40 years.
+There is no programming language in use today that is qualitatively better than Simula-67.
 >
-> ~ *Harlan Mills*
+> ~ *L. Peter Deutsch*

 ---
 ## 🏎 Quick Facts